-- State and Federal (EPA) - Metropolitan Council Environmental Services-Under Section 307, all dental practices connected to public sewers in the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Washington counties) must operate and maintain an amalgam separator from the MPCA approved list. - https://metrocouncil.org/Wastewater-Water/Publications-And-Resources/WasteDischargeRules-pdf.aspx - The EPA final rule on amalgam separators went into effect on July 14, 2017, and practices needed to comply by July 14, 2020. - https://www.epa.gov/eg/dental-effluent-guidelines#frequent - EPA-The EPA requires amalgam separators to achieve at least a 95% removal efficiency. - One-Time Compliance Report must be submitted to the Control Authority 90 days after a transfer of ownership.
-(Control Authority-Minnesota Pollution Control Agency)
+- State and Federal (EPA) - Metropolitan Council Environmental Services-Under Section 307, all dental practices connected to public sewers in the seven-county metropolitan area (Anoka, Carver, Dakota, Hennepin, Ramsey, Washington counties) must operate and maintain an amalgam separator from the MPCA approved list. - https://metrocouncil.org/Wastewater-Water/Publications-And-Resources/WasteDischargeRules-pdf.aspx - The EPA final rule on amalgam separators is effective as of July 14, 2017, and the date for compliance is July 14, 2020. - EPA-The EPA requires amalgam separators to achieve at least a 95% removal efficiency. - One-Time Compliance Report must be submitted to the Control Authority no later than October 12, 2020, or 90 days after a transfer of ownership.